Right to Manage

 Choosing to buy the freehold title of your property may prove too costly or lengthy, which is why you may consider taking over the management responsibilities of the property from the freeholder instead.
 While this won’t grant you all of the benefits of owning the freehold, it will give you and your fellow leaseholders more control over the common areas of your property through a process known as Right to Manage.

-Before considering whether the Right to Manage is right for you and your fellow building residents, it's worthwhile talking to an experienced solicitor who can put your individual situation into perspective and advise on the best path forward.
+According to Commonhold and Leasehold Reform Act 2002 provision, leaseholders can legally establish a Right to Manage a company to assume control of the property’s management.
+Before considering the RTM process or whether the Right to Manage is right for you and your fellow building residents, it's worthwhile talking to an experienced property solicitor who can put your individual situation into perspective and advise on the best path forward.
 For a Free Initial Assessment, call the QualitySolicitors team today on 08082747557.